 This appeals process can finally hold the U.S. military accountable for the many ways in which Chelsea Manning’s due process rights were violated throughout her trial, from the months of unjust and abusive solitary confinement to the utter failure to provide a speedy trial.
 And this appeals process can make the world a safer place for whistleblowers.
 However, the defense team can’t continue it’s work without your help.
-We need $300,000 to fund the process fully.
 With tens of thousands of supporters around the world, every donation helps!

 President Obama has already granted pardons to 39 other prisoners, but the White House has stated it will not respond to Chelsea’s request for executive clemency until her appeals process is complete, which could take years.
 Showing public support for Chelsea Manning’s application for pardon is the best way to get a response from Obama, and to give her a real chance of being released in 3 years, or even sooner.
 Sign the petition now.

 You can share the petition with others through e-mail, facebook, and printing out copies to take with you to community events.

 While our current focus is on the White House petition, that is only the beginning of our effort to demonstrate our support for military whistleblowing to the Commander in Chief.
 You can write to and call the White House in order to express your views in a more personal manner.
 You can also help by organizing a letter-writing drive with others in your community!